 An investor who wants higher return potential and can take the higher volatility, should not be ideally investing in these funds.
 However, if you are unsure of the markets levels and want to play safe, you can invest lump sum in balanced advantage fund and then setup a STP (Systematic transfer plan) to an equity fund.
 This will reduce the risk to some extent.

-I think these kind of mutual funds are very good choice for retired investors who want returns better than the fixed instruments and at the same time, can’t handle too much volatility in their portfolio.
+I think these kinds of mutual funds are a very good choice for retired investors who want returns better than the fixed instruments and at the same time, can’t handle too much volatility in their portfolio.
 So some part of their portfolio can surely be invested in balanced advantage or dynamic asset allocation funds (same thing, but different name)

-Let me know if you have any questions regarding this fund of mutual fund?
+Let me know if you have any questions regarding this fund of a mutual fund?
 Was it clear enough?

 Join 1,60,000 readers + FREE Ebook

 Here is the list of some of our best content.